 When I found myself with a 10-hour layover at GRU before my United Airlines flight to Newark (EWR), I knew that I needed to find a lounge that would be comfortable, safe, and not too crowded.

-Fortunately (for me) crowds would not be an issue at any available lounge, and the GRU Lounge (formerly known as the Star Alliance Lounge) easily checked off the other boxes for me.
+Fortunately (for me), crowds would not be an issue at any available lounge, and the Espaço Banco Safra Lounge (formerly known as the Star Alliance Lounge and briefly as the GRU Lounge) easily checked off the other boxes for me.

 Here is my review of my extended stay at one of the most popular airport lounges in São Paulo.